Supreme Court refuses to hear case of man who killed 2 teens

-Attorneys for Byron Smith, of Little Falls, said in a release Monday that their petition to have the high court hear the case was denied following four conferences by justices.
+Attorneys for Byron Smith, of Little Falls, said Monday that their petition to have the high court hear the case was denied following four conferences by justices.

 Smith's lawyers have argued through the appeal process that the courtroom was improperly closed to discuss admissibility of witnesses, depriving Smith of his right to a public trial.